Precision tools including a caliper and magnifying glass for design verification and validation.

 • Adopt a Proactive, Document-First Approach: Don’t save V&V for the end.
 Integrate testing and user feedback throughout your development cycle to catch issues early.
 At the same time, maintain clear, organized documentation from day one to create a traceable record that streamlines your regulatory submission.

-What Are Design Verification and Validation?
+Breaking Down Design Verification and Validation

 When you’re developing a new product, especially in a regulated industry, it’s easy to get tangled in terminology.
 Two terms that often cause confusion are design verification and design validation.
 While they sound similar, they represent two distinct, critical stages in your product development process.
 Think of it this way: verification asks, “Did we build the product correctly?” while validation asks, “Did we build the correct product?”